People's Pharmacy: More complaints about tinnitus after vaccination

 We could not find scientific studies of glycerin to prevent or treat nighttime leg cramps, but we appreciate the experimental mindset of our readers.
 Topical glycerin is affordable and available without a prescription.

 In their column, Joe and Teresa Graedon answer letters from readers.
-Write to them in care of King Features, 628 Virginia Drive, Orlando, FL 32803, or email them via their website: www.PeoplesPharmacy.com.
-Their newest book is “Top Screwups Doctors Make and How to Avoid Them.”
+Write to them in care of King Features, 628 Virginia Drive, Orlando, FL 32803, or email them via their website peoplespharmacy.com.

 Local journalism is essential.